jaxon-php/jaxon-annotations/README.md

         // Do something
     }

-    protected function funcAfter2($param1)
+    protected function funcAfter2($param)
     {
-        // Do something with parameters
+        // Do something with parameter
     }

     /**